Not What They Seem: Some Devocalization "Bans" Actually Hurt Dogs and Cats

 There is no other ethical reason to cut an animal's vocal cords.

-STATE LAWS THAT LEAVE ANIMALS VULNERABLE TO MUTILATION Three other states had previously enacted devocalization laws--but they actually allow and legitimize this act of animal cruelty.
-A fifth law, recently passed in California, also leaves dogs and cats vulnerable to mutilation.
+STATE LAWS THAT LEAVE ANIMALS VULNERABLE TO MUTILATION Three other states had previously enacted devocalization laws, but they allow and legitimize this act of animal cruelty.
+"Landlord laws" in Rhode Island and California are empty legislation, leaving dogs and cats vulnerable to devocalization and declawing.

 PENNSYLVANIA allows devocalization of dogs if performed by a veterinarian and requires the use of anesthesia.
 The law does not apply to cats.
 But it doesn't afford dogs any protection either!
 It is primarily vets who perform devocalization, so the total number of procedures this law would disallow is small—and those happen underground, even where devocalization is legal.